 We operated a second rotary screw trap near the mouth of Toppenish Creek at a location that has been in use since 2011.
-This trap was deployed in mid November 2013 and retrieved in June 2014.
-We captured 11 steelhead juveniles, 172 chinook juveniles.
+This trap was deployed in mid-October 2014 and retrieved in June 2015.
+We captured 56 steelhead juveniles and 172 chinook juveniles.
+No coho salmon or lamprey were captured in this trap.
 Unlike the screw trap located upstream at river mile 30 on Toppenish Creek where outmigration typically peaks in late fall or early winter, most juvenile steelhead were captured at the lower screw trap during the spring.
-This pattern, similar to previous years, indicates that significant overwintering in the lower reaches of Toppenish Creek between the traps.
+This pattern, similar to previous years, indicates that significant overwintering in the lower reaches of Toppenish Creek between the traps (Figure 9).